 Given the above advantages it may appear that transferring out of a final salary pension scheme would be financial madness.
 Any individual seeking advice on a final salary pension transfer before April 2015 would, in the vast majority of cases, be advised to stay with their current scheme.

-Immediately following the 2015 pension reforms the advise, for many, would again be to stay with the existing scheme but with transfer values at an all time high and increasing risk the terms of some final salary schemes may be forced to be re-negotiated or, worst case, fail a final salary pension transfer is at least worth consideration as a possible option.
+Immediately following the 2015 pension reforms the advice, for many, would still be to remain with the existing scheme but with transfer values at an all time high, the increasing risk that some final salary schemes may be forced to be re-negotiate their terms with members or, worst case scenario, fail a transfer is at least worth considering as a possible option.

 For certain individuals, there may be advantages in a final salary pension transfer including:

 A final salary benefit can be a significant family financial asset.
-A final salary pension transfer gives you control of this asset, which can now be passed down through the generations without inheritance tax.
+A final salary pension transfer gives you control of this asset, which can now be passed down through the generations free from inheritance tax.

 3.A transfer offers you flexibility over how much you draw from your fund and when.
 It is probable you may wish to draw significantly more in your mid to late 60’s than in your early 80’s.
 A final salary pension does not offer this flexibility.

-4.Your final salary pension scheme will normally continue to pay your surviving spouse if you die while contributing to the scheme or after your retirement date.
-However the payment is often reduced (if it is payable at all) and controlled by the terms of the scheme.
+4.Your final salary pension scheme will normally continue to pay an income to a surviving spouse when you die.
+However the payment is reduced (if it is payable at all) and controlled by the terms of the scheme.
 Making a transfer gives you more control.

-6.If the transferred fund is invested appropriately it may be possible to equal (or even surpass) the benefits offered by the final salary pension scheme while keeping the original capital intact.
+5.If the transferred fund is invested appropriately it may be possible to equal (or even surpass) the benefits offered by the final salary pension scheme whilst keeping the original capital intact.

-Across around 6,000 UK final salary schemes it is currently estimated there is a total funding gap of almost £1 trillion between what companies currently have set aside and the pension payments those companies are committed to according to consultants Hymans Robertson.
+Across the 6,000 (or so) UK final salary schemes it is estimated that there is a total funding gap of almost £1 trillion between what companies currently have set aside and the pension payments those companies are committed to according to consultants Hymans Robertson.

 FINAL SALARY PENSION TRANSFER – RISK FACTORS